sriramgkn/sriramgkn.github.io/miscellaneous.md

 Around mid-March 2020, we got a sudden notice to leave campus in a week due to COVID spreading in India.
 On 19th March 2020, I took a train back home to Bangalore.
 Little did I know that 19th March would be my last official day on campus, and the batch of 2020 would graduate without a real convocation.
 The first two months of lockdown were some of the most dreadful days of my life.
 I was juggling some extremely technical courses, a thesis project, and Ph.D. interviews at the same time.
 Thankfully, I managed to get a Ph.D. admit from IQC Waterloo in April.
 That was a huge relief, and allowed to me to focus on my courses and research a lot more peacefully.
 The last semester ended online in June, although I continued "virtual research" for much longer.
 Meanwhile, graduate school began online in September, and has been fairly smooth so far.

 So that brings me to today, Jan 6th 2021!
 Looking forward to writing more.

+PS: Views in this page are purely my own, and **not** representative of any academic affiliations.